kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 Users need to disable the feature gate.
 Any existing `NotReadyForScheduling` conditions on Pods will remain until the Pod is scheduled or its status is otherwise updated.
+`PreEnqueueResult` returned by the `PreEnqueue` plugins will be ignored.

 ### Version Skew Strategy